mduarted/containers-spark-cluster/README.md

 docker-compose up
 ```

 Now we have our spark cluster up and running!
+Our master URL of cluster ir spark://localhost:7077 (this master url is used to connect applications via driver or spark-submit).